shushill/blog/about.md

 >
 > I am a Engineer who loves to read and design codes.
 >
-> Loves to do problem solving using data structure and algorithm in C++.
+> Loves to do problem solving using data structure and algorithm in C++, Java.
 >
-> Currently I'm a R&D Engineer at Synopsys.